swamybabun/Spring/README.md

 #### Transaction levels :

-We Can add transaction level to the code using below annotation.
+We can add transaction level to the code using below annotation.

 	@Transactional(isolation=TransactionDefinition.ISOLATION_DEFAULT)

 Spring has five isolation levels.